hrobertking/cjl/README.md

 - *void* on(*string* eventname, *function* handler): Subscribes an event handler to the specified event.
 Valid event names can be found in the array returned by the 'events' function, but are at this time limited to 'accelerated', 'paused', 'rendered', 'resumed', and 'slowed'.
 - *object* palette(*string[]*|*object* palette): Sets and returns the palette.
 The palette parameter may either be an array of hexadecimal strings representing colors or it may be an object containing an array of colors as its 'colors' property.
 It may optionally have the 'border', 'marker', and 'oceans' colors as properties, e.g. {border:'#333333', colors:['#ff0000', '#ff3333', '#ff6666', '#ff9999', '#ffcccc', '#ffffff'], marker:'#663399', oceans:'#99ccff'}
 - *void* parseMarkerData(*string*|*HTMLElement* table): Enables passing in marker data via an HTML table rather than as a file that is obtained via AJAX.
 Tables, like marker file data, must contain latitude, longitude, and size information and may optionally contain more detail. *See **markerFile** for more information.*
-- *string* style(*string* style): Sets and returns the style of map to use.
-Valid value is '2D' - any other value reverts to 'globe'.
-- *string* topoFile(*string* url): Sets and returns the URL of the topoJSON file
 - *void* render([*string* style]): Draws the map.
 The only valid option for the 'style' parameter at this time is '2D', which renders a flat (Spherical Mercator) map.
 - *boolean* rotatable: Returns true when the map can rotate.
 - *boolean* rotating: Returns true when the map is actively rotating.